Last Revised: September 23, 2022

 Lab workers should contact EHRS for advice on chemical resistant glove selection when direct or prolonged contact with hazardous chemicals is anticipated.
 The selection of the proper glove requires knowledge of the health and physical hazards of the chemical that is used; familiarity with the glove manufacturer's test data (permeation rate and breakthrough time) and the length of the hand exposure.
 Lab workers should not select chemical resistant gloves based on data from generic selection charts.

-EHRS has partnered with Fisher Safety to produce the UVEX Genesis (Fisher number 19-130-2060) and the UVEX Astro OTG 3001 (19-150-500) safety glasses with the Penn logo.
+EHRS has partnered with EMSCO/Fisher Scientific to produce the UVEX Genesis (Fisher number 19-130-2060) and the UVEX Astro OTG 3001 (19-150-500) safety glasses with the Penn logo.
 The UVEX Genesis provides excellent clarity and improved fit, style and comfort.
 The Astro OTG 3001 can be worn over prescription eyeglasses.
-They are available through the Penn Marketplace, from Fisher Safety.
-Fisher Safety offers replacement lenses available in a broad selection of tints and coatings that prevent scratching and fogging.
+They are available through the Ben Buys Penn Marketplace from EMSCO/Fisher Scientific.
+EMSCO Fisher Scientific offers replacement lenses available in a broad selection of tints and coatings that prevent scratching and fogging.

 Prescription Safety Eyewear